 Any applicable household information for a visitor relates to their place of enumeration, not usual residence.

-Where a data item is also applicable to visitors, the usual address indicator data item for the relevant Census year can be used to restrict the table to usual residents only.
+data item can be used to restrict the table to usual residents only.

 PERSONS TEMPORARILY ABSENT ON CENSUS NIGHT

 The Census household form provides the opportunity to list up to three persons who were temporarily absent from the dwelling on Census Night.
 A limited amount of information is collected for these persons and it is used to better derive the family and household characteristics of the dwelling.
-In deriving family and household related data items for the ACLD and ACLD-SSRI, information on persons temporarily absent was included where relevant and available.
-Details are provided in cell comments in the data items list.
+In deriving family and household related data items for the Census data, information on persons temporarily absent was included where relevant and available.